raspberrypilearning/physical-computing-with-python/distance.md

     ultrasonic.distance
     ```

-    You should see a number: this is the distance to the nearest object, in meters.
+    You should see a number: this is the distance to the nearest object, in metres.

 1. Try using a loop to print the distance continuously, while waving your hand in front of the sensor to alter the distance reading: